-The Bachelor of Science Degree in Chemistry is both a professional and a pre-graduate school degree.
+The Bachelor of Science degree in Chemistry is both a professional and a pre-graduate school degree.
 Completion of the chemistry curriculum provides a preparation for all areas of the chemical profession, as well as for graduate study in chemistry, dentistry, medicine, patent law, and teaching.
-The UMass Lowell Bachelor of Science degree in chemistry is approved by the Committee on Professional Training of the American Chemical Society.
+The UMass Lowell Bachelor of Science degree in Chemistry is approved by the Committee on Professional Training of the American Chemical Society (ACS).

 The major typically includes 59-60 credits in chemistry courses, and 26-30 credits in supporting science and mathematics courses.
-In addition, university/college guidelines for core curriculum/distribution requirements must be fulfilled.
+In addition, university and college guidelines for core curriculum requirements must be fulfilled.

 Chemistry majors must earn a grade of C- or higher in CHEM.1210 Chemistry I and CHEM.1220 Chemistry II.